 If you own a business and require translation services, you might be tempted to use the free Machine Translation services such as those available online to cut down costs.
 However, you must know that most Machine Translation programs collect all translated data, or any data that is entered onto the platform.
 This is extremely hazardous for your business especially when crucial and confidential information is being used.
 Thus, in a bid to save money during translation, you end up doing more harm than good.

-Why you should avoid Machine Translations (such as Google Translate) especially for your business:
+Why you should not rely on Google Translate (or other machine translation) especially for your business:

 - While Machine Translation might save you time and cut down overall costs initially, the costs of a sensitive information breach can be far more expensive.
 As mentioned before, businesses and organizations discovered that their sensitive information was published online without any prior consent, after these companies had used the services of online translation applications for translating their company data.

 - Bugs, like with every software, can also occur in machine learning applications and tools.
 Google Translate utilizes a mix of machine learning combined with human volunteers to ensure translations end up being accurate, but that method cannot guarantee accuracy.

 - To present an example of Google Translate’s inefficacy, while translating creative works (such as poems and stories), the Guardian published an article pointing out that if Frank Sinatra’s song “The Girl from Ipanema” was translated in English by Google Translate, it would end up reading like senseless words pieced together (go ahead, translate the song using Google Translate to see for yourself).
 Apparently, machine learning has not yet advanced far enough to grasp the nuances of music, poetry, and literature.